mustafaulas01/angularBlog/README.md

 This project was generated with Angular CLI version 17.2.10.

 ## Purpose
-This Project was developed to work REST API with Angular
+This Project was developed to work REST API with Angular.

 ## Used Technologies
 * .NETCORE 8.0